Slideshow: Surprising Things You Didn't Know About Dogs and Cats

 The quiet, motor-like sound of a purring cat is not yet well understood.
 Every cat fancier has seen their pet purring in happiness; yet cats also purr when they are in pain or close to death.
 It may be a self-soothing behavior.
 Kittens begin purring within hours of birth as they nurse -- and the mother cat purrs during feeding sessions, too.

 Cats make this sharp, high-pitched sound when highly aroused by the sight of prey, such as the animal more commonly known for chirping, the bird.
 When a cat is blocked from getting at the prey, they may chatter -- a throaty vocalization accompanied by quick movements of the lower jaw.

 Owners who insist their dogs can smile are correct in thinking that the canine mouth can show emotions.
 Relaxed and open, it can be a sign of a happy dog.
 A submissive grin is a canine version of our nervous smile.
 Dogs pull their lips up, show their front teeth, and may crouch.
 This harmless, nervous "grin" is easily confused with an aggressive snarl.
 When in doubt, don't mess with the dog.

 Dog Language: Whale Eye

-When a dog turns his head away, but swivels his eyes around to keep you in sight, he is displaying "whale eye," and is usually frightened or guarding something.
-The whites of his eyes will show in a crescent shape and disturbing him can lead to growling or snapping.
+When dogs turn their head away, but swivels their eyes around to keep you in sight, they are displaying "whale eye," and is usually frightened or guarding something.
+The whites of their eyes will show in a crescent shape and disturbing them can lead to growling or snapping.
 A stiff body completes the tense picture.
-Dogs have a sideways glance for more relaxed moments, too: not much white will show and his body will look at ease.
+Dogs have a sideways glance for more relaxed moments, too: not much white will show and their body will look at ease.